 Over a year passed.

-Be it the extra number of holidays taken by the Parisian post, or most likely Le Verrier temporarily emerging from his Piscean space case fog to actually notice the physical presence of Galle’s paper, the Frenchman sent back an obscenely overdue reply to Galle, who happened to work at the Berlin Observatory.
+Be it the extra number of holidays taken by the Parisian post or more likely Le Verrier temporarily emerging from his Piscean space case fog to actually notice the physical presence of Galle’s paper, the Frenchman sent back an obscenely overdue reply to Galle who happened to work at the Berlin Observatory.
 Along with critiquing his thesis paper, Le Verrier also snuck in a proposal if Galle would be at all interested in checking out this little idea he came up with regarding the presence of some planet or other.

-A little side note, while in Deutschland I have personally witnessed Germans become FURIOUS over a train being 3 minutes late, the efficiency of time is THAT big a cultural deal in Germany.
+A little side note, while in Deutschland I have personally witnessed Germans become FURIOUS over a train being 3 minutes late, the efficiency of time is THAT big a cultural deal there.